ReactiveX/rxjs-advent-2018/06/readme.md

 ## Converting events to Observables with fromEventPattern

-Sometimes, our event-based contract is not quite as straight forward as the DOM, Node.js `EventEmitter` or jQuery.
+Sometimes, our event-based contract is not quite as straightforward as the DOM, Node.js `EventEmitter` or jQuery.
 Using `fromEventPattern` you can encompass your own way of attaching and detaching handlers from your event emitter, whatever it may be.
 For example, you could model if your API uses `attachEvent` and `detachEvent` as the subscription pair.

 ```typescript
 import { fromEventPattern } from 'rxjs';